subhatanay/whitepapers/kafka/overview.md

 6. partition :: Kafka  is  distributed  in  nature,  an  Kafka  cluster  typically  consists  of  multiple  brokers.
 To  balance  load,  a  topic  is  divided into multiple  partitions  and  each  broker  stores  one  or  more  of  those partitions. partition helps to balance the load accross the consumers.

+## how topics stores in distributed kafka cluster .

 ### Storage

 #### Physcial Storage